tadmonyayafranklin/my-react-admin/README.md

 - password=`password`;

 ## Technologies &#x1F6E0;
-To achieve this project, we have used:
+To achieve this project, I have used:

 - Node JS;